vlauciani/guide-to-install-old-osx-versions/README.md

-# Guide to install old macOSX versions
+# Guide to install old macOSX versions - bootable USB key
 This guide is base on macOSX Yosemite but works on others versions.

 ## Prepare USB key